kevinjalbert/kevinjalbert.github.io/source/articles/2017-07-30-knowledge-and-screencast-culture.md

 As you might have read in the README snippet, the preferred medium to use is screenrecording/screencasting technologies for delivery and storage.
 So in essence, you would create a screencast for anything that could provide value to someone and that you don't want to repeat.
 There are broad criteria of what to screencast, but in that respect I think it'll work out quite well in the long run.

 There is quite an art to doing screencasts well, and I am just getting my feet wet.
-I'm still working on my presentation delivery as I generally don't do much preperation before recording.
+I'm still working on my presentation delivery as I generally don't do much preparation before recording.
 As for tools I'm currently using:

 * [Monosnap](https://monosnap.com) for the screenrecording software (for MacOS and Windows)
 * [KeyCastr](https://github.com/keycastr/keycastr) for visualizing my keystrokes (for MacOS)